blockwatch-cc/tezos-api/content/api.md

 ### Rate Limits

 We do not enforce limits on the number of calls or the amount of data you can query from the API.
 We do, however, use SPAM protection measures that limit the number of connection attempts and HTTP calls over short time-frames.
 Try to slow down your call rate if you start seeing 429 status codes.
+Be responsible with calls and retries, this API is a shared resource for everybody.

 ## Data Formats